Ceilidh Dance newsletter – 2012/13 #19

 May your troubles be l, may your blessings be more,

-may nothing but happiness come through your door.
+and may nothing but happiness come through your door.

 Trying to learn how to make the letters work but still needs lots of work!!